mojoee/03_UrbanDevelopmentTaiwan/README.md

 * are other embeddings better?
 * get some feedback and see where we can go
 * labels for the dataset
+* use translations of the text to be able to verify the results
+* Sankey diagram

 ## Demand

 ## Paper Abgabe

+The paper is due on 1st July for the icdm.

 ## Time frame